sthefanygsa/STRUDEL-PATCHES/README.md

 </div>

 Hi!
-This is where I keep my Strudel Live patches — a small lab where I create noisy textures, darkwave, coldwave, glitch, 8-bit, dreamrave and alternative electronic sounds.
+This is where I keep my Strudel Live patches: a small lab where I create noisy textures, darkwave, coldwave, glitch, 8-bit, dreamrave and alternative electronic sounds.

 This repository is my space to study sound design, test ideas, and build textures. ✦